apache/apisix-docker/README.md

     }
     ```

-The example docker compose file defines several services: `apisix-dashboard, apisix, etcd, web1, web2, prometheus, and grafana`:
+The [example docker compose file](https://github.com/apache/apisix-docker/blob/master/example/docker-compose.yml) defines several services: `apisix-dashboard, apisix, etcd, web1, web2, prometheus, and grafana`:
 `apisix-dashboard, apisix, etcd` are the essential services required for starting apisix-dashboard, apisix, etcd.
 `web1, web2` are sample backend services used for testing purposes.
 `prometheus, grafana` are services used for exposing metrics of the running services.
- It also creates a bridge network `apisix` which connects all services and a `etcd_data` volume used by the `etcd` service.

-All the services are configured by mounting external configuration files onto the containers: `./dashboard_conf/conf.yaml` defines the configs for `apisix-dashboard`; `./apisix_conf/conf.yaml` defines the configs for apisix.
+All the services are configured by mounting external configuration files onto the containers: [./apisix_conf/conf.yaml](https://github.com/apache/apisix-docker/blob/master/example/apisix_conf/conf.yaml) defines the configs for apisix.
 Similarly, configs for etcd, prometheus, and grafana are located in the corresponding conf.yaml files.

 If you want to use a config file from a different path, you need to modify the local config file path in the `volumes` entry under the corresponding service.

-## Quick test with all dependencies in one Docker container
+### Run APISIX with all-in-one command

-A quick way to get APISIX running on alpine is to use the provided all-in-one docker images, which deploys all dependencies in one Docker container.
+A quick way to get APISIX running on alpine is to use the `all-in-one` docker image, which deploys all dependencies in one Docker container.

 - All in one Docker container for Apache APISIX